aer0ss/aerofs/docs/how-to/setup_syncdet_actors.md

 ```

 Replace `{aero_user_id}` and `{aero_password}` with an account in your local prod, and `{username}` is the output of `whoami` on the host computer.

+NB: mDNS is not supported by Windows actor and is sometimes flaky even with Linux actors.
+You may want to refer to actors by their hostonly IP instead.

 SSH access
 ---